 5. RevTech Ventures

-RevTech Ventures is a Dallas-based venture capital firm that specializes in funding the next generation of retail technology companies.
-As a key player in the local tech scene, they focus on innovations that are reshaping the retail and e-commerce industries.
+RevTech Ventures is a Dallas-based venture capital firm that specializes in retail technology.
+They are a key player for startups working at the intersection of retail and tech.

 - Founded: 2011